Tangier: Internationalisation

-From the 18th century, Tangier served as Morocco's diplomatic headquarters.
-The United States dedicated its first consulate in Tangier during George Washington's tenure as president.
-In 1821, Slimane of Morocco gifted an urban mansion to the United States, now the Tangier American Legation Museum, which thus became the first piece of foreign property owned by the U.S. government.
+From the 18th century onward, Tangier served as Morocco's diplomatic headquarters.
+The United States opened its first consulate in Tangier during George Washington's tenure as president.
+In 1821, Slimane of Morocco gifted an urban mansion to the United States, now the Tangier American Legation Museum, which thus became the first piece of foreign property owned by the US government.

 In 1828, Great Britain blockaded the port in retaliation for piracy.
-As part of its ongoing conquest of neighbouring Algeria, France declared war over Moroccan tolerance of Abd el-Kader; Tangier was bombarded by a French fleet under the Prince of Joinville on 6 August 1844.
-What little of its fortifications were damaged were later repaired by English engineers, but French victory at Isly near the disputed border ended the conflict on French terms.
+As part of its ongoing conquest of neighbouring Algeria, France declared the Franco-Moroccan War over Moroccan tolerance of Emir Abdelkader.
+Tangier was bombarded by the French under the Prince of Joinville on 6 August 1844.
+The Tangier fortifications sustained little damaged and were later repaired by English engineers.
+The French victory in the Battle of Isly near the disputed border ended the conflict on French terms.

-Italian revolutionary hero Giuseppe Garibaldi lived in exile at Tangier in late 1849 and the first half of 1850, following the fall of the revolutionary Roman Republic.
+The Italian revolutionary Giuseppe Garibaldi lived in Tangier during his exile starting in 1849, following the fall of the revolutionary Roman Republic.
 Tangier's geographic location made it a centre of European diplomatic and commercial rivalry in Morocco in the late 19th and early 20th centuries.
+During the American Civil War, a minor diplomatic crisis known as the Tangier Difficulty took place when the American consul ordered the arrest of two Confederates in the city, an action that was protested by the local European community.
 By the 1870s, it was the site of every foreign embassy and consul in Morocco but only held about 400 foreign residents out of a total population of around 20,000.
 The city increasingly came under French influence, and it was here in 1905 that Kaiser Wilhelm II triggered an international crisis that almost led to war between his country and France by pronouncing himself in favour of Morocco's continued independence, with an eye to its future acquisition by the German Empire.
 The Algeciras Conference which ended the standoff left Tangier's police training and customs collections in international hands but Britain's strong support of its "Entente Cordiale" with France ended German hopes concerning Morocco.

 Improved harbour facilities were completed in 1907, with an inner and outer mole.
 In 1905 the first Moroccan newspaper, Lisan al-Maghrib ("The Voice of Morocco"), was established in Tangier on the order of Sultan Abdelaziz, partly with the aim of counteracting the views expressed by al-Sa'adah, an Arabic newspaper established in 1904 or 1905 by the French embassy in the city.
 The newspaper was founded and managed on behalf of the government by two Lebanese journalists, Faraj and Artur Numur.
 It later became more notorious for publishing reformist ideas and views critical of the sultan.
 In the years leading up to the First World War, Tangier had a population of about 40,000, about half Muslim, a quarter Jewish, and a quarter European Christians.
-Of the Europeans, about three-quarters were Spanish artisans and labourers.
+Of the Europeans, about three-quarters were artisans and labourers from Spain.